Get

 12. Positive Reinforcement

-This will show your Border that they did a great job and that it’s also made you happy.
-Both are things that Border Collies work towards and ultimately make them happy as well.
+This will show your Border that they did a great job and made you happy.

 13. Patience and Gentleness

-Never speak harshly or punish your dog when they aren’t picking up the training or is acting stubborn.
+Never speak harshly or punish your dog when they aren’t picking up the training or are acting stubbornly.
 Highly intelligent dogs can also be headstrong at times.

 They are sensitive dogs, so they should be treated with love, gentleness, and patience.
-You should be firm as well, but you don’t want your dog to fear you.
+You should also be firm, but you don’t want your dog to fear you.
 Patience is everything with the Border Collie.

 border collie dog at the park with owner